Fruit/Nut

 Red oak was historically and still is a very important timber tree due to the strength and beauty of its wood.
 The wood is used in flooring, furniture, and more.

 It is also a very important ornamental tree.
 One of its many special features is that it is easier than most trees to transplant and it can tolerate the conditions of cities and towns amazingly well.
-It is valued for the shade it provides, its brilliant fall colors, and a high degree of safety thanks to the superior strength of its wood.
+It is valued for the shade it provides, its brilliant fall colors, and its high degree of safety thanks to the superior strength of its wood.

 Wildlife love it because…

-Red oak acorns are eaten by blue jays, wild turkeys, squirrels, small rodents, whitetail deer, raccoons, and black bears.
+Red oak acorns are eaten by blue jays, wild turkeys, squirrels, small rodents, deer, raccoons, and black bears.
 Deer also browse the buds and twigs in wintertime.

 Fun Fact